StackVista/stackstate-docs/use/perspectives/trace-perspective.md

 ## Filtering

 As explained in this guide, traces and components are tightly related.
-Therefore, there are two ways of filtering the traces you see in the *traces perspective*: using topology filters or trace filters.
+Therefore, there are two ways of filtering the traces you see in the *trace perspective*: using topology filters or trace filters.

 ### Topology Filters